 |

-Human rights jurisdiction; admissibility—no exhaustion requirement before ECOWAS Court; victim standing of parent for minor; torture vs cruel, inhuman or degrading treatment; violation of physical integrity and right to health; damages and costs.
+Human rights jurisdiction; admissibility — exhaustion of local remedies; victim standing of parent for minor; torture versus cruel, inhuman or degrading treatment; violations of physical integrity and right to health; remedies and quantum of damages.

 |